deepsnowland/TLD-Gear-Variation/README.md

 </details>

 # Note
-Some of the items are craftable, but all of the items have some sort of spawns, some are more common than others.
-Carpenter's Axe, Bird Statue and Craftsman's Hacksaw only spawn in one specific spot.

 Some of the craftable items are intended for early game use, as sort of a tool progression.
 I might add more items in the future.

 # Installation